Dead proposals aren't dead -- they're still paying retail

 FAQ

 That's most solar companies.
-We work with whatever you've got — Aurora exports, Solargraf CSVs, Sunbase data dumps, Salesforce reports, HubSpot deal exports, or even a spreadsheet your sales manager built in Google Sheets.
+We work with whatever you've got -- Aurora exports, Solargraf CSVs, Salesforce reports, HubSpot deal exports, or a spreadsheet your sales manager built in Google Sheets.
 If there's a name, phone number, and some record of the proposal, we can work with it.
-We clean, deduplicate, validate phone numbers, and segment everything before any messages go out.